niju20096053/nijuHealthTrackerRest/README.md

   4. Sleep tracker
   5. Yoga tracker
   6. Water tracker
-  7. Medical conditions tracker
+  7. Goals
-  8. Family and Friends
+  8. Medical conditions tracker
-  9. Notifications and Messages
+  9. Family and Friends

 This app is developed using RestAPI services with Kotlin and Vu.